bars-development/OCaml-regexp/README.md

   - `Bitarray`: Efficient bit array operations.
   - `MyList`: List utilities such as sorted merging and equality checks.
   - `LookupTable`: Precomputed lookup tables for optimized operations.
+- **Simple Calculator**
+  - A program implementing a simple calculator is provided in `examples/calculator.ml`.
+It demonstrates how to:
+    - Read a string representing a mathematical expression.
+    - Use the regular expression engine to tokenize the input.
+    - Parse the tokens.
+    - Calculate and return the result of the expression.

 ---